Local Focus: Sam Johnson's music adventure in paradise

 The studio is filled with instruments, high-end sound and recording equipment, and an easy vibe smothers the room.

-Australian-born kiwi artist Renee Milner says the space has a lot to do with how she feels about making the trek to Oakura.
+Australian-born kiwi artist Renee Milner says the space has a lot to do with how she feels about making the trek to Ōakura.

 "It's a beautiful space to walk into, not just within the studio, but also the nature that you see outside".